Adityak204/SmolLM2-Implementation/README.md

 - The model was trained on Kaggle T4 GPU for ~300 epochs
 - Weights have been shared between the embedding and the output layer
 - Made use of mixed precision training
-- Training logs can be found in the `logs` directory
+- Training logs can be found in the `log_files` directory

 ## Model Architecture
 ```